Foo-Manroot/foo-manroot.github.io/about.md

 ---

 ### About me
-I'm Miguel García, (or {% include icon-github.html username="Foo-Manroot" %}, on Github
+I'm {% include icon-github.html username="Foo-Manroot" %}, (on Github
-and most places on the internet), a Computer Science Student on Alcalá de Henares (Madrid, Spain), on [UAH](https://www.uah.es).
+and most places on the internet), a Computer Science Student.
 I've almost finished my degree, so I though that I could share my knowledge (about CS-related themes) with the world.

 I'm very interested on cybersecurity and my main goal is to work as a pentester or something similar (red team stuff).
 For the moment, I just like to complete the